TUITION AND FINANCIAL AID

 3. Withdrawals & Pro Rata Refunds

-Students who officially withdraw from the university before completing 60% of the course or program may be eligible for a pro rata refund of tuition based on the length of time attended.
+Students who officially withdraw from the university may be eligible for a pro rata refund of tuition based on the portion of the program completed.

 Refund Formula: